 3. It reunited Lee and Cushing.

-Lee and Cushing made history together at Hammer with The Curse of Frankenstein and Horror of Dracula – both of which launched their careers into the spotlight.
+Lee and Cushing made history together with Hammer in The Curse of Frankenstein and Horror of Dracula – which launched both of them into the spotlight.
 However, Lee’s Dracula and Cushing’s Van Helsing hadn’t reunited since the original, fourteen years earlier.
 That is, until this film.
-The friends loved working with and having fun together.
+The friends loved collaborating and having fun together.

 4. The movie almost had an appearance by Faces.

-The British rock band Faces, with Rod Stewart on vocals, was originally supposed to perform in scenes, and two singles would have been included in an album tied to the film.
+The British rock band Faces, with Rod Stewart on vocals, was originally supposed to appear in the movie, and two of their singles would have been included in the soundtrack.
 However, they were replaced by Stoneground, a band from San Francisco.
-Faces’ found success on their own in 1971 with a best-selling album and a film of their own in 1973.
+Faces found success in 1971 with a best-selling album and a film of their own in 1973.